ss-cs/FlexibleChessBoard/README.md

-1. Open folder of Problem1 in terminal
+1. Open folder of FlexibleChessBoard in terminal
 2. Run it using npm start
 3. Open your localhost
 4. Go to the input box